mystith/RecordTheBeat/README.md

 # RecordTheBeat
-RecordTheBeat, a program that records a video from an osu replay.
+RecordTheBeat, a WIP program that records a video from an osu replay.
+Written in .NET Core